-It’s been weeks since I received her text message and whenever I see her from a distance, tears form in my eyes as I still feel God has forgotten me.
-I can’t help but have a blank stare as I think about how her womb is full while mine continues to remain empty.
-I can’t help but beg God the question…why does she get two?
+It’s been weeks since I received her text message and whenever I see her from a distance, tears form in my eyes as I still feel as though God has forgotten me.
+I can’t help but have a blank stare as I think about how her womb is full (really full) while mine continues to remain empty.
+I can’t help but ask God the question…why does she get two?

 I pass by her in the grocery store and as we stop to exchange small talk, I can’t even concentrate on what she is saying because my mind can’t stop thinking…why does she get two?

-I didn’t realize it at the time, but on that Friday night in March, I let my feelings take me from my place of safety and I chose to become a prisoner shackled to envy and the all too familiar “why her and not me?” pity-party that started to eat me away from the inside out; but since our eyes met several weeks ago, the chains have been broken–I have been set free.
+I didn’t realize it at the time, but on that Friday night, I let my feelings take me from my place of safety and I chose to become a prisoner shackled to envy.
+As a result, the all too familiar “why her and not me?” syndrome started to at eat me from the inside out.
+However, since our eyes met several weeks ago, the chains have been broken–I have been set free.

-I am free from the envy and like Job and David, I will praise God as I choose to joyfully watch her enjoy her double portion while I patiently wait for mine.
-Her growing belly bump and ultrasound picture remind me that He is faithful and I now have a confident hope that at the end of this journey, I will have more than before, if not in quantity like Job, then in quality like David.
+I am free from the envy; and like Job and David, I will praise God as I choose to joyfully watch her enjoy her double portion while I patiently wait for mine.
+Her growing belly bump remind me that He is faithful; and I have a confident hope that at the end of this journey, I will have more than before, if not in quantity like Job, then in quality like David.